Skip to content

 Generate and store embeddings

-# Generate embeddings for texts and upsert in one step
+# Generate embeddings from CDM concepts and upsert in one step.

 concept_ids=(1, 2, 3),